Are Your Firm's Taxes Set in Warsaw? Spatial Tax Competition in Europe

 Université Catholique de Louvain, IRES, CORE, LICOS-KUL and CEPR; Catholic University of Leuven (KUL), LICOS & CEPR

 Tax competition within the EU is fiercer than in the rest of the OECD with tax rates falling rapidly.
-This paper analyzes heterogeneity in corporate tax rate changes between EU-15 countries as a function of the proximity to the EU-10 new member states.
+This paper analyzes tax responses of EU-15 countries to corporate tax changes in the EU-10 new member states as a function of their proximity to these new member states.
 The average corporate tax rate in the new member states has always been considerably lower than the average in the EU-15 countries.
 Their entry into the EU eliminated capital barriers, allowing firms to locate in one of the new EU-10 with full access to the European Market.
-Our results indicate that EU-15 countries geographically closer to Central-Europe experienced more tax competition.
-We use a spatial regression framework to empirically test the hypothesis that distance to a low tax region affects countries' tax reaction functions.
+Our results indicate that EU-15 countries geographically closer to the new member states respond stronger to corporate tax changes in these new member states.
+We use a theoretical and a spatial regression framework to test the hypothesis that distance to a low tax region intensifies countries' tax reaction functions.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.